 Academic Language Therapy

-Ms. Louchen conducts an interview with a parent or school administrator, and reviews student's testing reports, educational records, schoolwork samples, and enrollment screening data.
+Ms. Louchen conducts an interview with a parent, and reviews student's testing reports, educational records, unassisted schoolwork samples, and enrollment screening data.
 If not already done, parents are encouraged to seek a comprehensive learning disability evaluation.
-Enrolled students begin with a series of academic assessments which establishes baseline measures used in guaging progress.
+Enrolled students begin with a series of academic assessments which establish baseline measures used in gauging progress.

 Based on the individual needs of each student, Ms. Louchen implements the research and evidence based Multisensory Structured Language Therapy for: phonological and phonemic awareness, decoding, fluency, vocabulary, comprehension, handwriting, spelling of regular and irregular words, basic grammar and mechanics.
 When a student's core skills are solid, reading comprehension, basic composition, test-taking and study skills are integrated for grade level independence.
 As advocated by the American Academy of Pediatrics (PEDIATRICS 2011), daily, individual, MSLT is highly correlated to dramatic and lasting achievement in reading, writing, and number-sense skills for students with dyslexia.

 Ms. Louchen studied Therapeutic Recreation at Temple University (BS, 1981) and Virginia Commonwealth University (MS, 1983), and worked as Certified Therapeutic Recreation Specialist with individuals who had neurologically based physical disabilities.
 Ms. Louchen later worked in customer service and management at both manufacturing and retail operations, followed by several years caring for children